HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 ## `FlxActionManager`

-`FlxActionManager` lets you manage multiple actions without having to update them manually and/or use action sets that you selectively activate.
-Action sets can be turned on and off for specific input devices at specific times, which is great for both local multiplayer games and games with complex input.
+`FlxActionManager` lets you manage multiple actions without having to update them manually, and also lets you control action sets.
+Action sets are groups of actions that can be selectively activated for specific input devices at specific times, which is great for local multiplayer games, games with complex input, and games using the Steam Input API.

 `FlxActionManager` is not initialized in Flixel by default, you have to add it yourself in your initialization code: